-Travel from some countries to Scotland is now possible.
+Travel from some countries to Scotland is now possible, depending on their status on the following list:

-- Green - you will not need to quarantine on arrival, but you will have to take a PCR test for Covid-19.
+- Green - you will not need to quarantine on arrival, but you will have to take a PCR test for Covid-19, no more than 72 hours before travel.
+See further information on pre-departure testing.

 - Amber - you must self-isolate on arrival for 10 days, and take two PCR tests.

-- Red - you will be required to quarantine at a managed isolation hotel for 10 days.
+- Red - you will be required to quarantine at a designated quarantine hotel for 10 days at a cost of £1,750 per person.
+You will be tested for COVID-19 on days 2 and 8.

 You can see all of the countries on the current list.